 - 1. Ensure the vehicle is in Park. - 2.
 Chock the tires and make sure Model S is secure. - Press and hold the brake pedal, and then on the touchscreen, touch Controls > Service > Towing.
 The touchscreen displays a message reminding you how to properly transport Model S. - 4.
-Press and hold the Transport Mode button until it turns blue.
-Model S is now free-rolling and can slowly be rolled (no faster than walking speed) for short distances or winched.
+Press the Transport Mode button.
+You can tell Transport Mode is enabled because this button is blue.
+Model S is now free-rolling and can slowly be rolled (no faster than walking speed) or winched.